 We believe all citizens have the individual right to keep and bear arms and oppose any attempt to prevent law-abiding citizens from exercising that right.
 An individual’s right of armed self-defense should not be restricted in public areas and accommodations (save courthouses and jails).
-We also believe in the right of churches and owners of private business and residence to ban firearms from their premises.
+We also believe in the right of churches and owners of private business and residences to ban firearms from their premises.

 Use of a firearm to threaten, injure, or kill another person should be punished to the fullest extent of the law.
 The use of a firearm in self-defense may also thwart such misfortunes.
 (While we believe Utah’s concealed carry permit law is contrary to the constitutions of the United States and Utah, we recommend abiding by all current laws.)